 - Nature trails: Visitors can stop in the Iitto Village on their way to Kilpisjärvi and take a break along the Palsasuo Nature Trail (500 m).
 Saana Nature Trail (5 km) introduces fell nature and history of the Lappish War.
 Read more.

-- Nature centre: The exhibition At the Edge of Scandinavia at Kilpisjärvi Nature Centre introduces the origins of the high-rise fell area.
+- Nature centre: The exhibition At the Edge of Scandinavia at Kilpisjärvi Visitor Centre introduces the origins of the high-rise fell area.
 The nature centre has the latest information on local natural conditions and services.
 Read more.